 The Northern Spur Preserve evokes the wild landscape that grew on the High Line before it was a park, featuring crab apples, asters, and sedges.
-Here, the track diverged and entered the Merchants Refrigerating Company Warehouse across 10th Ave.
+Here, the track diverged and entered the Merchants Refrigerating Company Warehouse across 10th Avenue.
 The landscape is best appreciated from an intimate observation deck above the preserve, where views of the robust plantings are set against the city streets below.

 This plant is also known as “American ipecac,” because of its medicinal uses—the roots were used by Native Americans as an emetic.